STA198F2021/website/content/home/syllabus.md

 Beyond the in class activities, you will be assigned regular homework assignments throughout the semester.
 These assignments will be completed individually and submitted to Gradescope.
 Homework with the lowest score for each student will be dropped.

+### Quizzes

+Regular quizzes on Sakai will be used to ensure students are keeping up with the reading assignments.
+These quizzes will generally be due Wednesday mornings by 10:00 am and should be completed individually.

 ### Final project

 You will be responsible for the completion of an open ended final project for this course, the goal of which is to tackle an "interesting" problem using the tools and techniques covered in this class.
 Additional details on the project will be provided as the course progresses.
 Each team's work will also be shared with and evaluated by at least one other team at an earlier stage in order to provide feedback.
 You must complete the final project and be in class (or on video) to present it.